-Banks should be required to take appropriate steps to identify and assess their money laundering and terrorist financing risks for customers, countries or geographic areas, products, services and transactions or delivery channels.
+FIs should be required to take appropriate steps to identify and assess their money laundering and terrorist financing risks arisen from or through customers, products or services and transactions or delivery channels and geographical presence.
 They should document those assessments in order to be able to demonstrate their basis, keep these assessments up to date, and have appropriate mechanisms to provide risk assessment information to competent authorities.